Khushibhansali/Interactive-Lab-Hub/Lab 5/README.md

 * When it breaks how will X break?
 * What are other properties/behaviors of X?
 * How does X feel?

+- **What can you use ASL HandPose for?**
+  - ASL HandPose can be used for real-time recognition and interpretation of American Sign Language (ASL) hand gestures during video calls.
+  - Facilitates communication for deaf or hard-of-hearing individuals, allowing them to express themselves using ASL with those who may not be proficient in the language.

+- **What is a good environment for ASL HandPose?**
+  - Ideal for video call platforms like Zoom or Google Meet.
+  - Works well in well-lit environments to ensure accurate hand gesture recognition.
+  - Suited for situations where clear communication through ASL gestures is preferred or necessary.

+- **What is a bad environment for ASL HandPose?**
+  - Poorly lit environments may hinder accurate hand gesture recognition.
+  - Environments with significant visual clutter or distractions may impact the model's ability to interpret gestures accurately.
+  - Limited bandwidth or connectivity issues in the network may affect real-time performance.

+- **When will ASL HandPose break?**
+  - It may break in situations where there is low internet bandwidth, causing delays or interruptions in real-time hand gesture recognition.
+  - In scenarios where the user's hands are not clearly visible or are obstructed, the model may struggle to accurately interpret gestures.

+- **When it breaks, how will ASL HandPose break?**
+  - Breakage may result in misinterpretation or non-recognition of hand gestures, leading to communication gaps.
+  - Delays in processing, particularly in low-bandwidth conditions, may cause a lag in the real-time recognition of ASL gestures.

+- **What are other properties/behaviors of ASL HandPose?**
+  - **Adaptability:** The model should be adaptable to different devices, operating systems, and video call platforms.
+  - **Learning Capability:** The ability to improve accuracy over time through machine learning and user feedback.
+  - **Privacy Measures:** Implementation of privacy features to ensure secure handling of user data.

+- **How does ASL HandPose feel?**
+  - **Empowering:** Provides a sense of empowerment to individuals who rely on ASL for communication.
+  - **Inclusive:** Fosters inclusivity by bridging communication gaps between those proficient in ASL and those who are not.
+  - **Tech-Savvy:** Feels innovative and modern by incorporating cutting-edge technology to enhance communication accessibility.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***